neuronsimulator/rxdtestdata/README.md

 # rxdtestdata
-Data used to test the NEURON rxd module
+Data used to test the NEURON rxd module.